Retail inflation probably edged up for fifth month in December

 A drought in many parts of the country for the second year has hit production of rice, sugar, cotton and other crops, forcing the government to resort to imports to tame prices.

-Analysts said a plan to hike salaries of central government employees by nearly 23 percent and irregular rainfalls pose risks to the Reserve Bank of India’s (RBI) target of capping retail inflation at 5 percent by March 2017.
+Analysts said a plan to hike salaries of central government employees by nearly 23 percent and irregular rainfalls pose risks to the RBI’s target of capping retail inflation at 5 percent by March 2017.

 “I expect the RBI will keep interest rates on hold in its next policy review,” said N.R.
 Bhanumurthy, an economist at National Institute of Public Finance and Policy (NIPFP), a Delhi-based think tank.